JonSecOps/JonSecOps/README.md

 ## ABOUT ME
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/jmcbride7634/)

-I'm a cyber threat intelligence intern, cybersecurity apprentice, and MSIT graduate student with a strong passion for cybersecurity.
+I'm a cybersecurity .
 I'm driven by curiosity and always seeking new projects and challenges to further develop my expertise in areas such as SOC operations, threat detection, incident response, and digital forensics.

 - 🔭 I’m currently working on obtaining the Practical SOC Analyst Associate Certification from TCM Security.
 - 🌱 I’m currently enrolled in the TCM Security SOC Analyst course.